klavinslab/aquaverse/docs/installation/manual-installation.md

 ## Deployment Alternatives

 A basic Aquarium deployment consists of the Aquarium service, a database, an object-store, an image server, and a web-server.
-A deployments may also have an email service.
+A deployment may also have an email service.

 <img src="docs/installation/images/aquarium-config.png"
      alt="An Aquarium deployment also includes a database, object-store and web-server"